chromaui/chromatic-docs/e2e-visual-tests.md

 ### Create a second project

-1. First, open [your Chromatic app](http://chromatic.com/start), browse to your account, and choose “Add project”.
+1. Open [your Chromatic app](http://chromatic.com/start), browse to your account, and choose “Add project”:

    ![Create project for each monorepo subproject](img/monorepo-create-project.png)

-2. From there, choose your repository a second time:
+2. Choose your repository a second time:

    <!-- TODO: Local img -->